Clinical Psychology in the Department of Psychological Science

 • Julian Thayer, PhD (health psychology, psychopathology, health disparities, heart rate variability, emotions, stress)

-• Alyson Zalta, PhD (trauma, posttraumatic stress disorder, moral injury, resilience, treatment & prevention)
+• Alyson Zalta, PhD (trauma, post-traumatic stress disorder, moral injury, resilience, treatment & prevention)

 Frequently Asked Questions